 You can try public skating sessions run every day in 1¾ hour slots from 10 am until late in the evening.
 Disco sessions are also available in the evenings.
 Mums and young children can also avail of reduced prices for the first skating slot of the day.
 Beginner when it comes to skating?
 A skating coach is available to provide assistance and advice.

-You might also enjoy A Parent’s Guide to the Best Family Holiday in Dubai
+You May Also Enjoy A Parent’s Guide to the Best Family Holiday in Dubai

 #3.
 Kite Beach